Audio CDs:

 7. 99 Ninety ninth track.wav

-By using a two digit leading number at the beginning of each of your file names, the alphabetical order is set.
+By using a two digit leading number at the beginning of each of your file names, the alphanumeric order is set.
 This ensures they will play in the order you expect.
 If you have nine or fewer tracks, the leading zero is not important but it will still sort correctly.

 We use computers to unzip and burn files so we need a standard way of ordering the tracks.
 The TrepStar system does not download or check your files before (or after) an order is placed, nor can it guess at your desired order of the tracks.
-This is why we created the standard of burning your tracks in "file name alphabetical order".
+This is why we created a standard way of burning your tracks in "file name alphanumeric order".
 This way, all publishers can have an explicit way to set the track play order (by starting the name of each file with a 2 digit number 01, 02... etc).

 If you wish, before you order your first music CD, contact us by email and we can download your zip, look over your file names and confirm you have them listed the correct way you expect.
 There is a $15 fee (per disc) to confirm your track order.
 We will email and/or call you by phone as part of this service.
-If you do not use this service and you did not order your tracks correctly by our standard (alphabetically) you will need to redo your file names, zip file and order again.
+If you do not use this service and you did not order your tracks correctly by our standard (alphanumerically) you will need to redo your file names, zip file and order again.

 WAV file format: